thgh/pilon/README.md

 # pilon

-Pilon, easy wifi hotspot for Raspberry Pi, pay with bitcoin
+Pilon, easy wifi hotspot for Raspberry Pi, pay with bitcoin.

+> This is an proof-of-concept full of security holes.
+> Pull requests are welcome, I will merge them.
+> Let me know if you're interested in getting this to work properly.

 ### Required